apache/causeway-site/content/reference/deployment-type.md

 ## Deployment Types and Deployment Categories

-There is a standard list of `deploymentType`s, though components can extend this list if required (and note, the [Wicket viewer](../components/viewers/wicket/about.html) is one such component that does so).

 Each `deploymentType` list has a corresponding `deploymentCategory`, and it is this that determines whether `@Exploration` and `@Prototype` actions are visible.

 The standard list of deploymentTypes and their categories are: